BCM

 Review process

-Abstracts will be scored based on the following five criteria:
+The program committee will score all scientific abstracts based on the following five criteria:

 • Significance and innovation – Does the abstract address an important problem or question?
 Is the study objective or hypothesis clearly stated?